 After a minivan ride of three hours with a lot of curves (but a good driver) I’m in Pai now.
 It was said that it was a spiritual place, but I only see tourists and backpackers of the beerpong type.
-Nothing wrong with them, but I expected a bit otherwise and I’m slightly disappointed after having such a good time in Chiang Mai. apparently Pai and her surroundings is very beautiful but you really need a scooter or motorbike.
-I never drove one and my driving license is not valid to do so, thus I’m not insuranced for liability.
+Nothing wrong with them, but I expected a bit otherwise and I’m slightly disappointed after having such a good time in Chiang Mai.
+Apparently Pai and her surroundings is very beautiful but you really need a scooter or motorbike.
+I never drove one and my driving license is not valid to do so, thus I don’t have an insurance for liability.
 99% of the people don’t care but what I won’t do at home, I wouldn’t do in another country.
 Maybe I should take my licence, but that will be a challenge seen the fact that I’m nowhere registered.
 Back to the yoga part!

 The number of walk-in yoga possibilities is disappointing.
 This is what I’ve found until now (situation in december 2016, won’t be updated, but if you have info, let me know )